Trees

 Definition

-A tree is a hierarchical data structure made of nodes, connected by lines called edges.
-It starts with a single root node at the top.
-Each node can have zero or more child nodes beneath it, forming distinct levels.
-Trees don't contain any cycles, which means there's only one way to get from the root to any other node.
-This makes trees great for representing hierarchy, such as file systems or family trees, allowing for efficient searching and data organization.
+A tree is a hierarchical data structure made of nodes connected by lines called edges.
+It starts with a single root node at the top, and each node can have zero or more child nodes beneath it, which creates distinct levels.
+Trees don't contain any cycles, so there's only one path from the root to any other node.
+That property makes trees a natural fit for representing hierarchy, like file systems or family trees, and for efficient searching.

 Operations

-Tree operations work differently depending on how the tree is structured.
-In a balanced tree, operations like inserting, deleting, and searching usually take O(log n) time, where n is the number of nodes.
-This is efficient because we can navigate the tree's levels quickly.
-But in an unbalanced tree, these actions might take up to O(n) time in the worst case, as we might need to check every node.
-Let's look at common operations take in a balanced binary tree:
+Tree operations behave very differently depending on how the tree is shaped.
+In a balanced tree, inserting, deleting, and searching usually take O(log n) time, where n is the number of nodes.
+We get to skip whole subtrees as we descend, which is what makes this fast.
+In an unbalanced tree, the same operations can degrade to O(n) in the worst case because we may have to walk every node.
+Here are the common operations on a balanced binary tree:

 OperationsTimeSpace